yboodhan/express-daily-planet/readme.md

 You may have done another version of this assignment for forming CRUD routes without a database.
 If so, feel free to use that as your starter code!
 In this case, our goal is to alter it to use a real SQL database instead of storing data in a JSON file.
 Delete the models folder and references to it, and we'll replace them with Sequelize.

-If you did not do a previous version of this assignment, start from scratch following the directions from the class lesson.
+If you did not do a previous version of this assignment, start from scratch by following the directions from the class lesson.

 ## Getting Started